zerok/zerokspot.com/content/weblog/2017/craftconf.md

 For the second year now I've went to Budapest in order to attend [CraftConf](https://craft-conf.com/).
 Just like last year I wasn't alone,
-though: In total we where 8 friends who had worked together on one project or another, all with different interests and specialities.
+though: In total we were 8 friends who had worked together on one project or another, all with different interests and specialities.
 That's a perfect fit for the mix of topics Craft provides every year to its nearly 2,000 attendees!